shahjahan0011/Finflow-banking/README.md

 Currently debugging the code ,

-Recently , there were a few changes to the Appwrite and Plaid sand-box environment and the previous code is having errors pulling up the transactions summary.
+Recently , there were a few changes to the Appwrite(server error for the free version) and Plaid sand-box environment and the previous code is having errors pulling up the transactions summary.

 The website will be up as soon as possible !

-March 22,2024.
+November 14,2024.